Anyolite/anyolite/README.md

 If you want to test MRI as implementation, you need these additional programs:
 * Autoconf

+For MRI on Windows, you also need:
+* sed
+* patch
+* vcpkg with libffi, libyaml, openssl, readline and zlib installed Note that MRI on Windows is currently not functional.

 Compiling Anyolite for MRI requires setting the environment variable `ANYOLITE_CONFIG_PATH` to a valid MRI configuration path (like `config_files/anyolite_config_mri.json`), building the shard and then setting the `anyolite_implementation_ruby_3` and `use_general_object_format_chars` flags for the final compilation.

 Support for MRI is still not as fleshed out as mruby.